MSc in International Health and Tropical Medicine

 The MSc International Health and Tropical Medicine is embedded within the Oxford Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine in the Peter Medawar Building for Pathogen Research on South Parks Road.

-All students enrolled on the MSc will be provided with a laptop and specialised software for the duration of the course and will receive membership of the Oxford Union.
+All students enrolled on the MSc will be provided with a laptop and specialised software for the duration of the course.
+All students will also receive one year membership of the Oxford Union.

 You will have access to the Knowledge Centre, the Cairns Library and the Radcliffe Science Library.
 The Knowledge Centre on the Old Road Campus provides a wide range of papers and electronic resources in international health.
 The Cairns Library at the John Radcliffe Hospital, in addition to providing a wider range of journals, books and electronic resources also provides dedicated courses in evidence-based practice, search skills and learning support materials for library users.
-Finally, you will have full access to the Radcliffe Science Library.
+The Radcliffe Science Library is located on South Parks Road, near the Peter Medawar Building for Pathogen Research.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.